 Chef Evan Funke, L.A.’s prince of porchetta and pasta, cooks a holiday feast inspired by the flavors of the Eternal City.

-Over the years, Funke has risen to fame as a master of Italian cuisine, most notably with his restaurant Felix in Venice, a transcendent temple to handmade pasta.
-His new spot in Hollywood, in a romantic little open-air passageway—a mini piazza if you will—is just what Angelenos needed some eight months into a grueling chapter in the city’s history.
+Over the years, chef Evan Funke has risen to fame as a master of Italian cuisine, most notably with his restaurant Felix in Venice, a transcendent temple to handmade pasta.
+He also won wide acclaim for a limited-run pop-up restaurant in Hollywood called Fingers Crossed that was just what Angelenos needed in 2020.

-The restaurant is charmingly, hopefully, called Fingers Crossed.
-Here he serves his version of Roman food: simple pastas and pizzas and the occasional roast.
-For our holiday issue he returned to the dish that first drew him acclaim here in L.A. when he served it from a food truck: porchetta, that fennel-and rosemary-scented pork roast ringed with crunchy skin.
+At Fingers Crossed, he served his version of Roman food: simple pastas and pizzas and the occasional roast.
+In that vein, for our holiday issue he returned to the dish that first drew him acclaim here in L.A. when he served it from a food truck: porchetta, that fennel-and rosemary-scented pork roast ringed with crunchy skin.
 He served it on sandwiches way back when, but for this menu he went big, with a twelve-pounder that’s worth the effort and will take you from the holidays and possibly into the New Year.